spiceworm/reecon/README.md

 - If you filter by e.g. age and then undo that filter by setting it back to 0, all previously collapsed comments remain collapsed.
 - Add button to expand all comments.
 - Track submission count since last redditor/thread processing event.
 Do no reprocess unless some number of new submissions have been made.
 Few or no new submissions does not warrant reprocessing unless the processing is done by a new model.
-- Determine list of themes related to each thread.
-Recommend threads to users based on their interests determined from their submissions history.
+- Recommend threads to users based on their interests determined from their submissions history.

 Firefox extension that:
 - Scans all usernames and threads on the current page of old reddit.com layout (does not currently support new layout)